bdougie/live/README.md

 ## Plan for the future.

 1. Invite others to live code with @bdougie
-2. Show off code and talk about projects.
+2. Show off code and talk aboufddsfdsft projects.
 3. Answer code questionssdffsd

 ## Links